 The path to peace in the Holy Land requires respect for the human rights and dignity of both Israelis and Palestinians.
-People of good will on both sides of the conflict want the same thing, a dignified life worthy of the human person.
+People of good will on both sides of the conflict want the same thing: a dignified life worthy of the human person.
 Israelis should not have to live in fear of Hamas' indiscriminate rocket attacks on civilian areas.
 At the same time, Palestinians should not have to live in fear for their lives from air and ground attacks or to suffer the humiliations of occupation.
 USCCB has worked with Jewish, Christian and Muslim religious leaders in the United States to make a just peace between Israelis and Palestinians a top priority of US foreign policy.

-Through regular communication and visits to the Holy Land, USCCB acts in solidarity with the vulnerable Christian community in the Holy Land that has suffered as a result of this ongoing conflict.
-In September 2014, 18 Bishops along with USCCB and CRS staff undertook a Prayer Pilgrimage for Peace in the Holy Land.
+Through regular visits to the Holy Land, USCCB acts in solidarity with the vulnerable Christian community that has suffered as a result of this ongoing conflict.
+In September 2014, 18 Bishops along with USCCB and Catholic Relief Services (CRS) staff undertook a Prayer Pilgrimage for Peace in the Holy Land.
 Throughout their Pilgrimage, they spread the message that prayer is powerful, peace is possible, and that we must work towards a two-state solution.
-In coordination with the Pilgrimage and in support of the peace process, the Bishops called on Catholics to pray for peace in the Holy Land and throughout the Middle East and the World.
+In coordination with the Pilgrimage, the Bishops called on Catholics to pray for peace in the Holy Land and throughout the Middle East.

-For decades, USCCB has urged U.S. leadership for peace and, more recently, has applauded Secretary Kerry's efforts to advance peace talks.
+For decades, USCCB has urged U.S. leadership for peace.
 Only the emergence of a viable and independent Palestinian state living alongside a recognized and secure Israel will bring the peace for which majorities of both Israelis and Palestinians yearn.
 This two-state solution enhances Israeli security, preserves Israel as a Jewish majority democratic state, gives Palestinians the dignity of their own state, allows access to the Holy Sites of all three faiths, promotes economic development in the region, and undermines extremists who exploit the conflict.
+The Holy See supports the two-state solution and has recognized the "State of Palestine."

-The events of the past year clearly demonstrate that there is no military solution for the Israeli-Palestinian conflict and that the status quo is unsustainable and a recipe for recurring violence.
+The events of the past two years clearly demonstrate that there is no military solution for the Israeli-Palestinian conflict and that the status quo is unsustainable and a recipe for recurring violence.
 While reaching an agreement has proved to be difficult, the Church remains hopeful that peace is possible.
-It is more urgent than ever that the United States and the international community reengage in the difficult, but essential, work of building a just and lasting peace by working with the parties to launch a new, even more determined initiative for a two-state peace agreement.
+It is more urgent than ever that the United States and the international community reengage in the difficult, but essential, work of building a just and lasting peace.
 The United States, in coordination with the Quartet (UN, EU, Russia, US), should offer a balanced and fair framework to the Government of Israel and the Palestinian Authority as the basis for negotiating a peace agreement.
 Without a peace agreement, there is a risk of more unilateral actions and renewed violence.
-This would be tragic for both Israelis and Palestinians and contribute to more acute instability in the region, one already experiencing great turmoil.
+This would be tragic for both Israelis and Palestinians and contribute to more acute instability in the region.
 Public officials must be creative, take new approaches, and build bridges not walls.
 The conflict must be humanized by fostering more interaction between Israelis and Palestinians.
 Peace will only come when all parties respect the fact that the Holy Land is sacred to three faiths and home to two peoples.